In more furious tweets, Roseanne blames Ambien for racist post, calls out her co-stars

 Breaking News Emails

-Roseanne Barr unleashed a fresh batch of controversial tweets overnight and into Wednesday morning, blaming a prescription sleeping pill for the racist comment that got her show canceled — and lashing out at her co-stars for throwing her "under the bus."
+Roseanne Barr unleashed a fresh batch of controversial tweets overnight and into Wednesday, blaming a prescription sleeping pill for the racist comment that got her show canceled — and lashing out at her co-stars for throwing her "under the bus."

 In a tweet posted just after midnight ET, which has since been deleted, Barr wrote: "guys I did something unforgiveable [sic] so do not defend me.
 It was 2 in the morning and I was ambien tweeting-it was memorial day too-I went 2 far & do not want it defended-it was egregious indefensible.
 I made a mistake I wish I hadn’t but...don’t defend it please. ty [thank you]."